-Except as outlined herein, there are currently no performance goals set by the Company for executive bonus compensation.
-Bonus compensation is awarded at the discretion of the Board and the Board considers performance, Shareholder benefits, competitive factors and other matters in awarding bonuses.
+There are currently no performance goals set by the Company for executive bonus compensation.
+Bonus compensation is awarded at the discretion of the Board and the Board considers performance, shareholder benefits, competitive factors and other matters in awarding bonuses.
 The Company's objective is to achieve certain strategic objectives and milestones relating to the Pebble Limited Partnership.
 The Board will consider executive bonus compensation dependent upon the Company meeting those strategic objectives and milestones and sufficient cash resources being available for the grant of bonuses.